sib-swiss/termal/roadmap.md

 1. [x] Ctrl-C quits.

-1. [.] 'o' cycles through orderings, where the available oderings are "original" (i.e., same as in source file), "metric" (that is, by increasing order of the current metric), and by decreasing order of the metric.
+1. [.] 'o' cycles through orderings, where the available orderings are "original" (i.e., same as in source file), "metric" (that is, by increasing order of the current metric), and by decreasing order of the metric.
 TODO: i) only implemented for zoomed-in mode, and ii) there currently is only one metric,